CormacKinsella/python-data-science/README.md

 conda list
 ```

-Install VSCode and the VSCode Python plugin, the latter allows work with Jupyter notebooks.

-Open any of the notebooks within VSCode, and explore code interactively!
+4. Open any of the notebooks within VSCode, and explore code interactively!

-#### Contents
+### Notebooks

-For getting familiar with python:
+For getting familiar with Python:

 >python-fundamentals.ipynb
 >>This includes setting up Conda, VSCode/Jupyter, Git, and fundamentals of stdlib Python